ricardodelosrios/project_4/README.md

   * Random forest can handle high-dimensional data better, while logistic regression can suffer from overfitting and multicollinearity
   * Random forest works good on mixed data and very effective for categorical data
   * As a decision tree algorithm, Random Forests are less influenced by outliers than other algorithm
-  * The table shows that the model has a higher precision (0.89) and f1-score for class 1 (0.88) than for class 0 (0.84), which means that it is more accurate and balanced in predicting class 1 instances.
+  * The table shows that the model has a higher precision  for class 1 (0.89) than for class 0 (0.84), which means that it is more accurate and balanced in predicting class 1 instances.
   * However, the model has a higher recall for class 1 (0.87) than for class 0 (0.86), which means that it is more complete in finding class 1 instances.
   * The average values indicate that the model has a good overall performance, with an average precision, recall and f1-score of 0.87 which is the accuracy for this model.
   * In general, if the precision, recall, and the F1 score are higher, it means that the model is performing better which is in this case
   * Based on the classification report, the model has a high precision and recall for both classes, which means that it can correctly identify most of the true positives and true negatives, and avoid false positives

+### Neural Network

+Construction and training of a neural network for heart diseases prediction.

+`Training`: A neural network with two hidden layers and an output layer is defined and trained on the scaled training data.

+`Evaluation`: The trained neural network is evaluated on the scaled testing set, and loss and accuracy metrics are reported.

+  * We trained a neural network model to learn from some data and make predictions to see if it gave the most optimized result or not.
+  * We trained it to a model with 2 hidden layers each with 20 neurons which are the same number as the input variables.
+  * When the neurons were increased the accuracy decreased stating there is a chance of overfitting
+  * The final model is trained on 50 epochs but initially started with 30 epochs.
+  * The increasing number of epochs got the increase in accuracy.
+But when increased to 100 epochs the accuracy dropped
+  * The loss is a measure of how much error my model makes, and the accuracy is a measure of how many correct predictions my model makes.
+  * Our aim was to have a low loss and a high accuracy for the model.
+The accuracy is 0.84 which is high but when comparing with the other models is less
+  * However the neural network did not turn out an ideal model as the count of the data is less causing the model to over fit very easily.

 ## Application best model (Random Forest)